luisrojas17/spring-boot-with-apache-kafka/products-consumer-section-10/README.md

-# products-consumer-section-9
+# products-consumer-section-10

 This repository contains consumer application which consumes events from Kafka topic.
 So that, this module depends on Kafka topic called "products-created-topic".

 The main goal in this project is to learn how to configure next characteristics:
-1. Set up Kafka Consumer
+1. Handle deserializer errors.
+Go to KafkaConfig class to get more details.

 ## How to Run the Application